Indirect measurement of triple-Higgs coupling at an electron-positron collider with polarized beams: Conclusions and Discussion

 We have assumed for simplicity that a run with polarized beams would collect the full integrated luminosity of 2 ab$^{-1}$.
-In practice, the available collider time would be shared also with unpolarized runs.
 Also, we have made a simplified assumption regarding the detection efficiencies.
 A more realistic simulation, including proper isolation cuts and detector efficiencies, would be needed to determine the actual improvement in the sensitivity in a practical situation.
 However, our results do provide a reasonable first estimate of the advantage of beam polarization.

-As mentioned earlier, there may be a tree-level contribution to the process through an anomlaous $ZZH$ coupling, and this will have to be subtracted before extracting the one-loop effect of $\kappa$ discussed here.
-One way was discussed in ref. \cite{McCullough:2013rea}.
-Another possibility of separating the two contributions would be the use of different correlations in the final state arising from $Z$ decay.
+As mentioned earlier, there may be a BSM tree-level contribution to the process through an anomalous $ZZH$ coupling, and this will have to be subtracted before extracting the one-loop effect of $\kappa$ discussed here.
+One way, is to use results from two different energies, as was discussed in ref. \cite{McCullough:2013rea}.
+Another possibility of separating the two contributions would be the use of different kinematic correlations in the final state arising from $Z$ decay.
+As mentioned earlier, the work of ref. \cite{Nakamura:2018bli} makes uses of such a kinematic asymmetry which does not get contribution from tree-level $ZZH$ couplings.
 Our treatment assumes that the production process proceeds through a virtual $Z$.
 There would also be a contribution from a virtual $\gamma$ state at tree level through an anomalous $\gamma ZH$ coupling, or at one-loop level, though not from the triple-Higgs coupling.
 Though we have not taken into account this possibility, it is possible, as shown in \cite{Rindani:2009pb}, to use either more than one beam polarization combination or more than one polar-angle cut-off to determine separately the $Z^*$ contribution.
 Ref. \cite{Rindani:2009pb} also shows how transverse beam polarization, if available, may be used to achieve the same purpose.

 {\bf Acknowledgement} SDR acknowledges support from the Department of Science and Technology, India, under the J.C.
 Bose National Fellowship programme, Grant No. SR/SB/JCB-42/2009.